 No Shop Seating?
-Restoring a Stool with Walnut and Maple // How to Build - Woodworking
+Modify a Stool with Walnut and Maple // How to Build - Woodworking

 Welcome to another WoodShaped video.
 Today we build a shop stool out of Walnut and Hard Maple.
 I’m definitely all about standing and staying on your feet.
 It’s healthier and most days I prefer it but sometimes you just want to relax a minute and sit down and do your woodworking.
 Too much time has gone by in my shop without some kind of shop seating so I felt it was time to start the new year off right and at least get one stool into the shop.
 Since I have people over regularly for a woodworking night.
 I’ll probably make a couple more from scratch.